'Survival Math' Is A Spellbinding Narrative In Essays

 Among these was Big Chris who, when he began a long-term relationship with Jackson's mother, was "a neophyte soon-to-be-prosperous pimp but also a smart, witty, compassionate man whose jokes could give you a stomachache."
 More importantly, by never treating Jackson differently from his own offspring, Big Chris shows the author "the value and impact of a father's love, that family often had nothing to do with genetics."

 While never shirking from the various harms his family members inflict on themselves and each other, Jackson consistently writes about them, and truly all the people we encounter, from a place of grace.
 This may, in part, come from his awareness that the problems ravaging his community are not happenstance.
-One of the book's many treasures is Jackson's attentiveness to providing historical context for the forces shaping his family and the place they call home.
+One of the book's many treasures is Jackson's attentiveness to providing historical context for the forces shaping his family members and the place they call home.

 These forays into history are as wide-ranging as they are engaging.
 Among other things, Jackson delves into the origin of the United States White-Slave Traffic Act, the evolution of the Crips and Bloods, and the development of blood banks.
 His most extensive examination of the past, however, is the prologue, which takes the form of a letter to the first documented black person to set foot in what is now Oregon.
 Jackson moves from that ill-fated arrival in 1788 through Oregon's ignominious status as the only state to have explicitly excluded black people, before homing in on Portland's history.